lion-the-family/Foodimperial-Catering/README.md

 ### Features
 - ⭐ The html is valid, semantic and accessible.
 - ⭐ The sass styles is incapsulated to the separate modules for better supporting.
-- ⭐ Implement adaptive design.
+- ⭐ Implement responsive design.
 - ⭐ All client logic is developed on native javascript with using ES6 and new features from ES7-ES10.
 - ⭐ The gulp build configuration is also self-made.
 I had been developing and improving it for similar projects until I switched to webpack.